matthewdiorio/vue-app/README.md

 - `store.js` - the Vuex store configuration for the application
 - `components` directory - contains all of the application's Vue components
 - `views` directory - contains the application's views, which are rendered by the router
-- `assets` directory - contains any static assets used by the application, such as images and fonts
+- `public` directory - contains any static assets used by the application, such as images and fonts

 ## Conclusion